-See http://scis.athabascau.ca/virtualhelpdesk/topics/computer_requirements/ for general computer equipment information.
+See https://scis.athabascau.ca/virtualhelpdesk/topics/computer_requirements/ for general computer equipment information.

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.